All DSE

 Evidence suggests that children with Down syndrome in primary/elementary schools can benefit from a structured approach to reading instruction that combines training in letter-sound knowledge, phoneme awareness and the application of these to reading and spelling (phonics), and sight word learning, in the context of book reading - together with explicit language teaching.[19]

-One such intervention was designed and evaluated in a landmark randomised controlled trial involving 50 schools in the UK.[20,21] Further information about the Reading and Language Intervention for Children with Down Syndrome (RLI) and the trial is available on our RLI page.
+One such intervention was designed and evaluated in a landmark randomized controlled trial involving 50 schools in the UK.[20,21] Further information about the Reading and Language Intervention for Children with Down Syndrome (RLI) and the trial is available on our RLI page.

 See and Learn Language and Reading can provide a firm foundation for later language and literacy development before using RLI in school.